COOKIE POLICY

 SDSC

-Access data service context cookie, used for database redirection to ensure consistency across all databases when a change is made.
-Used to ensure that the content entered by the user is immediately available to the user upon submission.
+Context cookie for the access data service, used for database redirection to ensure consistency across all databases when a change is made.
+Used to ensure that user-entered content is immediately available to the user upon submission.

 Session